DataBiosphere/toil/docs/cli.rst

 job store the user would like.
 The other job store types are AWS (``aws:region-here:job-store-name``), Azure (``azure:account-name-here:job-store-name``), and the experimental Google job store (``google:projectID-here:job-store-name``).
-More information on these job store can be found at :ref:`Cloud_Running`.
+More information on these job store can be found at :ref:`CloudRunning`.
 Different types of job store options can be looked up in :ref:`jobStoreInterface`.

 Miscellaneous